j2store/userguide/payfast_payment_plugin.md

 #### Configuration
 **Payment Option title**

 Enter a name that will be shown in the payment methods selection during the checkout process.
-Default - 2Checkout
+Default - Payfast

 **Merchant ID**